woocommerce/woocommerce-ios/docs/HARDWARE.md

 * CardReaderServiceError.
 Models errors thrown by the CardReaderService.
 See Error Handling for more info.
 * PaymentIntent.
 A PaymentIntent tracks the process of collecting a payment from your customer.
 There should be only one payment intent for each order.
 It aggregates a collection of Charges.
 * Charge.
 Represents a charge, including the PaymentMethod
-* Paymentmethod.
+* PaymentMethod.
 The payment method associated with the charge.
 If it is of type card present, it will have an associated value of type CardPresentDetails
+* ReceiptContent.
+The data that will be used to generate a receipt.
+* ReceiptLineItem.
+Each of the line items in a receipt
+* CardPresentReceiptParameters.
+Encapsulates the information necessary to print a receipt for a card present payment.
+* CardPresentTransactionDetails.
+Metadata provided by the payment processor
+*

 ## Integration with Stripe Terminal
 The initial release of Hardware provides an integration with the [Stripe Terminal SDK](https://github.com/stripe/stripe-terminal-ios).
 That integration is encapsulated in `StripeCardReaderService`, and implementation of `CardReaderService` that is internal (in terms of Swift's access modifiers) to Hardware.

 There are some interesting quirks in our implementation of the integration with the Stripe SDK that are worth mentioning.